ledgetech/ledge/README.md

 end)
 ```

-Note that if ESI is processed, downstream cache-ability is automatically dropped since you don't want other intermediaries or browsers caching the result downstream.
+Note that if ESI is processed, downstream cache-ability is automatically dropped since you don't want other intermediaries or browsers caching the result.

 It's therefore best to only set `Surrogate-Control` for content which you know has ESI instructions.
 Whilst Ledge will detect the presence of ESI instructions when saving (and do nothing on cache HITs if no instructions are present), on a cache MISS it will have already dropped downstream cache headers before reading / saving the body.
-This is a side-effect of the [streaming\_architecture](#streaming-architecture).
+This is a side-effect of the [streaming design](#streaming-design).

 ### Regular expressions in conditions